Protection From Abuse - PFA

 Protection from Abuse

-A Protection from Abuse Order (PFA Order) is a very powerful order designed to protect spouses and children from physical abuse.
+A Protection from Abuse Order (PFA Order) is a very powerful order designed to protect people from physical abuse.
+PFAs protect more than just spouses and children.
+It could also protect you from someone you have never been married to, but have had a child with.
 Someone can file for Protection from Abuse against someone with whom he or she has an intimate or family relationship.
 A parent may also file for Protection from Abuse on behalf of minor children in the home.